adityarudrawar/Distributed-Systems/distributed_key_value/README.md

 The architecture was influenced by the [BESPOKV](https://dl.acm.org/doi/abs/10.1109/SC.2018.00005?download=true).
 The system is divided in to a Control plane and Data plane.
 The Control plane handles all the communications from the client, broadcasting, ordering from other replicas, and communication between its Datalet layer.

-This seperation creates a nice hotswappable parts.
+This separation creates nice hot swappable parts.
 You can simply swap any off the shelf key value store with memcache support for the datalayer.

 #### LINEAR CONSISTENCY: